reduxjs/redux-toolkit/docs/api/rtk-query/ApiProvider.md

 [examples](docblock://query/react/ApiProvider.tsx?token=ApiProvider)

 :::danger
-Using this together with an existing redux store will cause them to conflict with each other.
-If you are already using Redux, please use follow the instructions as shown in the [Getting Started guide](../introduction/getting-started).
+Using this together with an existing Redux store will cause them to conflict with each other.
+If you are already using Redux, please use follow the instructions as shown in the [Getting Started guide](../../introduction/getting-started).
 :::

 ### Example